 Yes, all models (Hub 3, Hub 4, Hub 5, and Hub 5x) are equipped with a WPS push button, allowing for simple and quick connections of compatible devices.

 Note: Deals on Broadband is a comparison website for broadband providers.
-We don’t own any services.
+We don’t own any services and make a small commission by linking customers to provider websites.
 Broadband deals and packages change frequently.
 While we aim to keep all information on this site up-to-date, we strongly recommend checking the current information for each service provider for accurate and recent pricing, information, and terms and conditions.